albertowd/live-telemetry/README.md

 ## Changelog

 1.6.0
+   - Cars with no max suspension travel now use dynamic value based on travel itself.
    - Fixed wrong suspension travel data from Shared Memory to the Python API call.
+   - New suspension color for dynamic max travel.

 1.5.2
    - Limit the revbar to 100%.